DNS was not designed with security in mind, and there are many types of attacks created to exploit vulnerabilities in the DNS system.

 Copy article link

 Like many Internet protocols, the DNS system was not designed with security in mind and contains several design limitations.
-These limitations, combined with advances in technology, have made it easy for attackers to hijack a DNS lookup for malicious purposes, such as sending a user to a fraudulent website that can distribute malware or collect personal information.
+These limitations, combined with advances in technology, make DNS servers vulnerable to a broad spectrum of attacks, including spoofing, amplification, DoS (Denial of Service), or the interception of private personal information.
+And since DNS is an integral part of most Internet requests, it can be a prime target for attacks.

 DNS Security Extensions (DNSSEC) is a security protocol created to mitigate this problem.
 DNSSEC protects against attacks by digitally signing data to help ensure its validity.
 In order to ensure a secure lookup, the signing must happen at every level in the DNS lookup process.